abhinandan-0401/VectorVaultAI/README.md

 ]
 ```

-Sample JSON files are available in the `sample_data` directory.
+Sample files are available in the `sample_data/` directory.

 ### Searching Documents